lnguyenh/spotify-sonos-bot-skill/README.md

 * "Stop the music"
 * "Play the playlist Morning Acoustic"
 * "Play the album Parachute"
+* "Sonos volume up"
+* "Decrease the volume on Sonos"
+* "Set the Sonos volume to 10"
+* "Next song"
+* "Previous song"

 ## Installation On Raspberry Pi
 - Install Picroft on a Raspberry Pi (version 3 or higher) https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/get-mycroft/picroft.